 Discussing ableism in the arts is not new, although I am surprised at the lack of conversations I’ve had about it at Oberlin.
-I remember my first or second year there was a big petition going around Facebook about how Warner (the Theater and Dance building at my campus) was not accessible to just about every identity that wasn’t a thin cis white able-bodied person, and I signed it, but I thought, why aren’t we talking about what it means that most of us in these performing fields are still able-bodied people making art?
+I remember my first or second year there was a big petition going around Facebook about how Warner (the Theater and Dance building at my campus) was not accessible to just about every identity that wasn’t a thin cis white able-bodied person, and I signed it, but I thought, why aren’t we talking about what it means that most of us in these performing arts fields are still able-bodied people making art?
 And that it’s only when we’re injured in some way that we start to think about ableism and how it affects our future in our professions?

 Now I think that my mom wanted me to be a journalist so that I could be a black man that talks about the things that people don’t want to talk about.
 For all I know, maybe it was a projection, maybe she wanted to be a journalist.
 I’ll probably never know.
 I do know that the one thing about disability is that it is a status/identity that people can come in and out of over the course of their lifetime, and maybe it will affect me.
 Maybe something will happen in which I can’t perform or write the way I currently can.
 If that happens, I wonder if I will see myself the way I saw my mother when I thought she was going to be in a nursing home.